a2labs/vagrant-rails/README.md

 * PostgreSQL 9.3
 * nginx 1.6
 * UFW (Uncomplicated FireWall)
+* Node.js (because you just might need it for something)

 _Several lines of `setup.sh` have been commented out that setup and enable the firewall.
 Uncomment them to close all ports except `ssh`, `http`, `https`, and `3000` (the default Rails port)_